IMoronPirate/imoronpirate.github.io/_drafts/rotations.md

 \end{pmatrix}.
 $$

-Then, you discovery that the API you are using for the rotation accepts only the Euler's angle.
+Then, you discovery that the API you are using for rotations accepts only the Euler's angle.
 Than, the reaction is *f**k this!
 I quit!*

 After you calm down, you ask yourself: ok how can I determined the angles from